mo7amedaliEbaid/saudi_interview/interview/oop.md

 - Code reusability, save time and reduce code boilerplate.

 ##### Types.
-- Single Inheritence.
+- Single Inheritance.
-- Multiple Inheritence (Dart doesn't support multiple inheritence but we can use mixins to inherit multiple classes).
+- Multiple Inheritance (Dart doesn't support multiple inheritance but we can use mixins to inherit multiple classes).
-- Multilevel Inheritence.
+- Multilevel Inheritance.

 <br/>